mattyjacks/WitShift/README.md

 ---

-_WitShift aims to raise the discourse level online by injecting **time, tone, and transparency** into every argument._
+_SpeechFight aims to raise the discourse level online by injecting **time, tone, and transparency** into every argument._

-WitShift is an app about debating eachother in a turn based way....
+SpeechFight is an app about debating eachother in a turn based way....